iht/splittable-dofns-python/README.md

 * `main`: template to follow the workshop; write your code here.
 * `solution`: full solutions provided in this branch.
 Check only after you have tried to write your own code.

+The slides used during the workshop are available [here](docs/slides.pdf).

 # Dependencies

 Check the `requirements.txt` file and install those dependencies before